-Guys, don’t overlook your underwear selection for running.
-Choose the wrong type and you could be dealing with unpleasant chafing and painful skin irritations in an area where you really don’t want to experience those issues.
+Guys, when it comes to choosing the best running underwear for men, there are several things to consider.
+Choose the wrong type, and you could be dealing with unpleasant chafing and painful skin irritations in an area where you really don’t want to experience those issues.

 - Best Budget Running Underwear for Men: T8 Men’s Commandos Running Underwear